-As oral surgeons, Dr. Ferguson and Dr. Smith have undergone years of training to become experts at performing all types of oral and maxillofacial procedures, including the safe administration of anesthesia.
+As oral surgeons, Dr. Ferguson, Dr. Smith, and Dr. Misiek have undergone years of training to become experts at performing all types of oral and maxillofacial procedures, including the safe administration of anesthesia.
 Your treatment plan, including your options for anesthesia, will be discussed in detail before your procedure.

 Local anesthesia is administered directly into the site and allows the patient to remain conscious but not feel any pain associated with the procedure.
 It is often used together with nitrous oxide.

 Commonly known as laughing gas, nitrous oxide is helpful for patients who may experience some anxiety before their procedure.
 It is mixed with oxygen and inhaled through a mask that is placed over the nose.
 It is often used in conjunction with local anesthesia.

 IV sedation is administered into a vein and allows the patient to become very comfortable and enter a sleep-like state.
 The patient remains semi-conscious throughout the procedure and may or may not remember it.

 If you require a complicated or extensive procedure, such as facial trauma injury or orthognathic surgery, you may undergo general anesthesia in a surgery center or hospital setting.
 An anesthesiologist will administer the general anesthesia.